The history of the flu virus

 The history of the flu in Australia

 In 1919, the Spanish flu arrived in Victoria.
-For some time it had been held at bay through the extensive quarantining and blockading procedures put in place at all ports.
+For some time, it had been held at bay through the extensive quarantining and blockading procedures put in place at all ports.
 Over the months following its arrival, it spread throughout New South Wales and the rest of the country.
 During that time, approximately 10,000 Australians died.
 The Spanish flu was remarkable for its tendency to cause fatalities in young adults, rather than the elderly or young children.

 1957 saw the rise of the next major flu pandemic, known as the Asian flu.
-This flu was far more widespread than the Spanish flu, but with a much lower fatality rate.
-This was one of the first instances in the modern era of a major global pandemic originating from bird viruses.
+This flu was far more widespread than the Spanish flu but with a much lower fatality rate.
+This was one of the first instances in the modern era of a significant global pandemic originating from bird viruses.
 In 1968, Australia experienced the Hong Kong flu.
 This pandemic was relatively mild, with global deaths estimated at one million.

 2009 was the year of the H1N1 flu.
 This strain was new and was believed to have arisen from a combination of human, avian and swine flu.
 It was first identified in Mexico and quickly spread around the world.
 For most people who contracted this flu, symptoms were mild.
-However, for a select few it caused serious complications in the lungs and severe pneumonia.
-Almost 40,000 cases were recorded in Australia and 191 people died.
+However, for a select few, it caused serious complications in the lungs and severe pneumonia.
+Almost 40,000 cases were recorded in Australia, and 191 people died.
 The median age of death was 53, whereas normal, seasonal flu has a median age of death of around 83.

 The flu in recent years